loreanvictor/rxdeep/README.md

 ### [MobX](https://mobx.js.org/README.html)

 **RxDeep** and MobX share some core design philosophies in terms of being unopinionated reactive state management solutions.
-The main difference is MobX's implicit approach for automatically state / expression dependencies, while **RxDeep** relies on the power of RxJS for explicitly defining / manipulating streams.
+The main difference is MobX's implicit approach for automatically deducing state / expression dependencies, while **RxDeep** relies on the power of RxJS for explicitly defining / manipulating streams.

 This brings much more fine grained control and extensibility, at the expense of face-value learnability (as RxJS does seem more complicated to newcomers).